Get insider access

 Compared To Other TVs

-The Samsung Q60D is a very basic TV that is decent overall.
-Unfortunately, it's substantially overpriced for a TV lacking modern features, and its picture quality is nothing special.
-You're better off buying the better and cheaper Hisense U6K.
-If you want a TV loaded with modern features and with much better overall picture quality, check out the Hisense U7K.
+The Samsung Q60D is a very basic TV that is middling overall.
+It's substantially overpriced for a TV lacking modern features, and its picture quality is nothing special.
+You're better off buying the better and cheaper Hisense U6/U6N or TCL Q6/Q651G QLED, as they outperform the Samsung in most ways.
+If you're looking for the cheapest TV possible consider the Roku Select Series instead, even if the Samsung is generally a bit better, but for a higher price.
+If you want a TV loaded with modern features and with much better overall picture quality, check out the TCL QM7/QM751G QLED.

 For more options, check out our recommendations for the best TVs under $1,000, the best 65-inch TVs, and the best TVs for gaming.